Two-sided homological properties of special and one-relator monoids: Introduction

 One of the main applications of the general results we prove in this paper is to resolve this problem in the key case of one-relator monoids where the defining relation is of the form $r=1$.
 We obtain results in this paper on one-relator monoids of the form $\lb A \mid r=1 \rb$ by proving more general results for monoids defined by finite presentations of the form $\langle A\mid w_1=1,\ldots,w_k=1\rangle$.
 These are called \emph{special monoids} in the literature.
 Special monoids were studied in the sixties by Adjan~\cite{Adjan1966} and Makanin~\cite{Makanin66}.
 Adjan proved that the group of units of a one-relator special monoid is a one-relator group and solved the word problem for this class of one-relator monoids by reducing the word problem of the monoid to that of the group of units.
 Makanin proved more generally that the group of units of a $k$-relator special monoid is a $k$-relator group and showed that the monoid has decidable word problem if and only if its group of units does.
 Later Zhang~\cite{Zhang} gave a more modern approach to these results via the theory of string rewriting systems.

 The main general result in this paper reduces the problem of whether the homological finiteness property bi-$\FP_n$ holds in a special monoid, to the corresponding question for its group of units.
 In addition, our methods can be applied to relate the Hochschild cohomological dimension of the monoid to the cohomological dimension of its group of units.
+Throughout we shall use $\mathrm{cd}(G)$ to denote the cohomological dimension of a group $G$.
 Our first main result is:

 \begin{theorema} Let $M$ be a finitely presented monoid of the form

 and let $G$ be the group of units of $M$. \begin{enumerate} \item[(i)] If $G$ is of type $\FPn$ (for $1 \leq n \leq \infty$) then $M$ is of type bi-$ \FPn$. \item[(ii)] Furthermore, the Hochschild cohomological dimension of $M$ is bounded below by $\mathrm{cd}(G)$ and bounded above by $\mathrm{max}\{ 2, \mathrm{cd}(G) \}$. \end{enumerate} \end{theorema} We shall then go on to apply this result to prove the following two-sided Lyndon's Identity Theorem for one-relator monoids of the form $\langle A\mid w=1\rangle$.